aws/aws-network-policy-agent/README.md

 # aws-network-policy-agent
-EKS Node agent is responsible for managing and enforcing configured Network policies on the cluster.
-Node agent relies on eBPF probes to enforce the policies.
+EKS Node Agent is responsible for managing and enforcing configured Network policies on the cluster.
+Network policy support is a feature of the [AWS VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s).
+The node agent communicates with the VPC CNI, and relies on eBPF probes to enforce the policies.

-## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+For EKS Customers, this node agent is automatically installed and configured.
+Review the instructions in the [EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/cni-network-policy.html).

 ## Getting Started
-You’ll need a Kubernetes cluster to run against.
+You’ll need a Kubernetes cluster version 1.25+ to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster